NTT Com extends EU coverage with new data centre in Germany

 The company asserts the facility is operating with the industry's top standards to take advantage of high availability and energy savings.
 The total receiving power is seven megawatts with the emergency power supply being backed up by two separate systems.

-NTT Com currently delivers data centre services across Europe in Austria, France, Germany, Spain, Switzerland and the United Kingdom, with its total server space for the continent exceeding 82,000 square metres.
+NTT Com currently delivers data center services across Europe in Austria, France, Germany, Spain, Switzerland and the United Kingdom, with its total server space for the continent exceeding 82,000 square metres.

-According to the company, it has expanded its data centre business to the Rhein-Ruhr region largely because it is expected to be one of the fastest growing data centre markets in Germany, mainly serving the customers from the public sector.
+According to the company, it has expanded its data center business to the Rhein-Ruhr region largely because it is expected to be one of the fastest growing data center markets in Germany, mainly serving the customers from the public sector.

 “We provide the infrastructure that Germany needs for the future”, says Rupprecht Rittweger, e-shelter CEO and founder.

-“At first sight, you may perceive just a building fulfilling its purpose as a data centre.
-But the conceptual design of our data centres goes much further.
-Data centres will be even more important in the future, they are a foundation for digital sovereignty in our country.”
+“At first sight, you may perceive just a building fulfilling its purpose as a data center.
+But the conceptual design of our data centers goes much further.
+Data Centers will be even more important in the future, they are a foundation for digital sovereignty in our country.